cleancoindev/centre-tokens/doc/deployment.md

 ## Deploying a Proxy:

-1. Obtain addresses for the various contract roles from CENTRE ops.
+1. Obtain addresses for the various contract roles from FCC ops.
 The keys for these addresses will be stored offline.
 The address needed are:
    ```
    admin